-The course will consist of six meetings of four (academic) hours each and will take place weekly in the second half of the spring term 2024.
+The course will consist of six meetings of four (academic) hours each and will take place weekly in the first half of the spring term 2025.

 Each meeting will be devoted to a corporate finance topic and one or a small number of methodological topics through coverage of several research papers.
-Some classes will consist of two parts: In the first part, I will present a general introduction to the topic and/or methods covered, usually by covering approximately two to three papers.
-In the second part of the class, students will present papers on the respective topic.
-The list of papers covered in class (by myself and in the student presentations) will be provided in the first class.
+The list of papers covered in class will be provided in the first class.
 Students are expected to read all papers before the class and to actively participate in the discussion (see also "Assessment" below).
 As the goal of the course is to fully understand the papers, the economic idea and implications as well as the empirical setup, we will cover most papers in great detail and only few will be skimmed because of time limits.

-Topics covered include capital structure, asymmetric information and corporate governance, competition and market structure, employee representation, geographic distance, and ESG.
+Topics covered include capital structure, asymmetric information and corporate governance, competition and market structure, geographic distance, and ESG/sustainable finance.